 Rev. Tim Hurd came to St. Elizabeth Ann Seton in September 2017 and pastored our parish until June 2019.

 In July 2019 Rev. Mark Watson came to serve St. Elizabeth Ann Seton as its sixth pastor.
-Father Mark is presently talking with parishioners to hear their hopes and dreams for the future of St. Elizabeth Ann Seton Church so that he and the councils can develop a strategic plan for our parish.
+Father Mark and the Pastoral Council developed a strategic plan for our parish.